AhmedLolyProductions/Windows-Emergency-Fixer/README.md

 > [!WARNING]
-> This script is experimental and contains known bugs.It might not even fix your PC!
+> This script is NOT WORKING.
+It will not fix your PC!
 Issues related to bugs will be closed.
+Do not expect updates or a fix for this anytime soon